 Empower Work is available to anyone facing a difficult work situation in the United States.
-We are open Monday through Friday from 8:30am to 8pm PST.
-Connect with one of our trained peer counselors by texting 510-674-1414 or click on the web chat icon on the bottom right corner.
+We are open Monday through Friday from 8:30am to 8:00pm PST.
+Connect with one of our trained peer counselors by texting 510-674-1414 or click on the chat icon in the bottom right corner.

 We recommend an incognito browser for web chat to protect your privacy.